niplav/site/considerations_on_cryonics.md

 extinct.
 It seems highly unlikely, but possible that cryopreserved humans are placed into the hands of an algorithm that invests the money in the relevant funds to reuscitate the cryopreserved humans at a certain point.
-This algorithm would receive little (or no) information on what to do with the reuscitated humans afterwards, leading either to these humans quickly dying again because of an economy where they are worthless, or being kept alive solely for fulfilling the contract
+This algorithm could receive little (or no) information on what to do with the reuscitated humans afterwards, leading either to these humans quickly dying again because of an economy where they are worthless, or being kept alive solely for fulfilling the contract